rmcminds/BLCA/README.md

   -o OUTFILE, --outfile OUTFILE
                         output file name.
 Default: <fasta>.blca.out -p PROC, --proc PROC  how many processors are used in blastn step.
-Default: 2 processors -h, --help            show this help message and exit
+Default: 2 processors -k RANKS, --ranks RANKS comma-separated list of taxonomic ranks in the database -h, --help            show this help message and exit

 No warrenty comes with this script.
 Author: hlin2@luc.edu.